 Gorilla manufactures an extremely strong tape suitable for both rough and smooth surfaces.

-Whether you have a brick wall, stone, or wood, their thick padded tape will stick fast, just as long as you ensure that any dust or loose debris is removed before applying the tape.
+Whether you have a brick wall, stone, or wood, their thick padded tape will stick fast – remove any dust or loose debris before applying the tape.

-The tape is resistant to variations in moisture and temperature and can support around 1 pound per 2-inches of tape, which means you can hold up to 30-pounds of deadweight just using the tape.
+The tape is resistant to variations in moisture and temperature.
+It can support around 1 pound per 2 inches of tape, meaning you can hold up to 30 pounds of deadweight just by using the tape.

-With the average flat-screen TV weighing less than this, it is certainly possible to support its weight with Gorilla tape.
+With the average flat-screen TV weighing less than this, supporting its weight with Gorilla tape is undoubtedly possible.

-The Scotch brand of extreme mounting tape is another option that works well and can support up to 30-pounds at 1 pound per 2-inch section.
+Scotch Extreme mounting tape is another option that works well and can support up to 30 pounds at 1 pound per 2-inch section.

-However, Home Cinema Guide doesn’t recommend you mount your TV this way – even if it is only a small screen – so only try it if you are prepared for the possibility of the TV falling off the wall.
+However, I don’t recommend you mount your TV this way – even if it is only a small screen.
+Proceed with caution and be aware of the potential risk of the TV falling off the wall.

-Adhesive screws are designed for a smooth and rough-surfaced brick or concrete wall.
+Adhesive screws are for a smooth and rough-surfaced brick or concrete wall.